Nashville police release bodycam footage of police shooting school attacker - KTVZ

 How the shooting unfolded

-After receving the disturbing message, Patton, the radio host, called the Nashville Davidson County Sheriff’s Office at 10:13 a.m. to make them aware of the situation and was told to call Nashville’s non-emergency number, she said.
+“One day this will make more sense,” Hale wrote.
+“I’ve left more than enough evidence behind.
+But something bad is about to happen.”

+Patton told CNN’s Don Lemon she was the shooter’s childhood basketball teammate and “knew her well when we were kids” but hadn’t spoken in years and is unsure why she received the message.
+Disturbed by its content, she called a suicide prevention line and the Nashville Davidson County Sheriff’s Office at 10:13 a.m.

-At that very minute, police in Nashville got a call of an active shooter inside Covenant school and rushed there.
+At that very minute, police in Nashville also got a 911 call of an active shooter inside Covenant School and rushed there.

-Armed with three firearms, the shooter had gotten into the school by firing through glass doors and climbing through to get inside, surveillance video released by Metro Nashville Police shows.
+Armed with three firearms, the shooter got into the school by firing through glass doors and climbing through to get inside, surveillance video released by Metro Nashville Police shows.
 Pointing an assault-style weapon, the shooter walked through the school’s hallways, the video shows.

-As the first five officers arrived, they heard gunfire from the second floor.

 Police went upstairs, where two officers opened fire, killing the shooter at 10:27 a.m., police spokesperson Don Aaron said.